Behavior Cloning Under PD Control: A Finite-Horizon Theory of Gain-Dependent Error Amplification: Main Results

 \subsection{Sub-Gaussian Error Propagation}

 Theorem~\ref{thm:subgaussian} lifts the per-step sub-Gaussian assumption on the action error to a horizon-wide statement about the position error.
 The lift is a direct consequence of linearity: a weighted sum of independent sub-Gaussians is sub-Gaussian, and the weights are exactly the closed-loop impulse response at lag~$s$.
-The Lyapunov limit~$S_\infty(K)$ is the standard quantity for disturbance-to-state propagation in discrete LTI systems, and the novelty here is that every ingredient depends on the controller gain, so tuning $(K_p, K_d)$ reshapes the entire tail of~$\evec_t$.
+The Lyapunov limit~$S_\infty(K)$ is the standard quantity for disturbance-to-state propagation in discrete LTI systems, and the role of this paper is to track how every ingredient depends on the controller gain, so tuning $(K_p, K_d)$ reshapes the entire tail of~$\evec_t$.

 \begin{theorem}[Sub-Gaussian propagation] Consider~\eqref{eq:dynamics} with~$\xvec_0 = 0$ and action errors satisfying~\eqref{eq:subgauss}.
 Define the \emph{proxy matrix}

 and its position-error projection $X_t(K) := \Cmat\, S_t(K)\, \Cmat^\top$.
 Then~$\evec_t$ is mean-zero sub-Gaussian with proxy~$X_t(K)$.
 For all~$u \in \reals^n$,